platformsh/platformsh-docs/sites/upsun/src/languages/php/troubleshoot.md

 grep $(date +%Y-%m-%dT%H --date='-1 hours') /var/log/php.access.log | sort -k 4 -r -n | head -20
 ```

-If you see that the processing time of certain requests is slow (such as taking longer than 1000&nbsp;ms),
+If you see that the processing time of certain requests is slow (such as taking longer than 1000 ms),
 you should consider a [continuous observability solution](../../increase-observability/application-metrics/_index.md)
 to monitor your app and help you improve the performance issue.